daviebadger/books/restructuredtext/restructuredtext.rst

 .. tip::

-   There may exist a |RST| plugin to your editor, which can speed up creating section headers by highlighting a section title and applying a keyboard shortcut for a specific heading level.
+   There may exist a |RST| plugin to your editor, which can speed up creating section by highlighting a section title and applying a keyboard shortcut for a specific heading level.

 .. _The Python documentation: https://devguide.python.org/documenting/#sections

 Paragraphs
 ----------